Ghaus Bakhsh Bizenjo: Muslim League

 After Balochistan joined Pakistan, the Khan of Kalat Ahmed Yar Khan decided to join the Muslim League.
 He sent Ajmal Khan to go and persuade Mir Ghaus Bakhsh and Gul Khan Nasir to join the party with him.
 Both Ghaus Bakhsh and Gul Khan thought this would be a good opportunity to further their political cause so, they joined the party.
 Ghaus Bakhsh also persuaded Abdullah Jan Jamaldini, Ghulam Mohammed Baloch and Bahadur Khan to join Muslim League.
 In 1955, all of West Pakistan's provinces and princely states were merged into one unit.
 This was not acceptable to the Baloch nationalists.
 So, on 14 July 1955, Ghaus Bakhsh Bizenjo, Abdul Karim, Gul Khan Nasir, Mohammad Hussain Anqa and Qadir Bakhsh Nizamani formed the Usthman Gal which means "The People's Party".

 Usthman Gal

 In 1955, all of West Pakistan's provinces and princely states were merged into one unit.
-This wasn't acceptable to the Baloch nationalists.
-So, on 14 July 1955 Ghaus Bakhsh Bizenjo, Prince Abdul Karim, Mir Gul Khan Nasir, Mohammad Hussain Anqa and Qadir Bakhsh Nizamani formed the Usthman Gal which means "The People's Party".
+This policy was highly criticized by Baloch nationalists.
+So, on 14 July 1955 Ghaus Bakhsh Bizenjo, Agha Abdul Karim, Mir Gul Khan Nasir, Mohammad Hussain Anqa and Qadir Bakhsh Nizamani formed the Usthman Gal which means "The People's Party".